drduh/YubiKey-Guide/README.md

 # Alternatives

-* [`piv-agent`](https://github.com/smlx/piv-agent) is an SSH and GPG agent which you can use with your PIV hardware security device (e.g. a Yubikey).
+* [`smlx/piv-agent`](https://github.com/smlx/piv-agent) is an SSH and GPG agent which you can use with your PIV hardware security device (e.g. a Yubikey).
 * [`keytotpm`](https://www.gnupg.org/documentation/manuals/gnupg/OpenPGP-Key-Management.html) is an option to use GnuPG with TPM systems.

 ## Create keys with batch

 Keys can also be generated using template files and the `batch` parameter - see [GnuPG documentation](https://www.gnupg.org/documentation/manuals/gnupg/Unattended-GPG-key-generation.html).

 Start from the [gen-params-rsa4096](contrib/gen-params-rsa4096) template.
 If you're using GnuPG v2.1.7 or newer, you can also use the ([gen-params-ed25519](contrib/gen-params-ed25519) template.
-These templates will not set the master key to expire - see [Note #3](#notes).
+These templates will not set the Certify key to expire - see [Note #3](#notes).

-Generate master key:
+Generate the Certify key:

 ```console
 $ gpg --batch --generate-key gen-params-rsa4096